Drop it like it's hot! The best dropper seatposts and levers for gravel bikes 2023

 Brand-X has developed a strong reputation in the mountain bike world for cheap, reliable and easily serviceable dropper posts.
 Now the Ascend CX dropper post offers that for gravel bikes too.

-The 27.2mm post is available with an 85mm or 105mm drop and comes with a paddle-style lever included.
-It’s pretty weighty, coming in 50-100g heavier than other more affordable posts.
-On the trails the Brand X has performed really reliably and always did what we wanted it to do.
-Action was nice and smooth although, as expected from a budget post, felt a bit slow at times.
+The 27.2mm post is available with an 85mm or 105mm drop and comes with a paddle-style lever.
+It’s pretty weighty, coming in 50-100g heavier than other more expensive posts.
+On the trails the Brand X has performed really reliably for us and always did what we wanted it to do.
+The action was nice and smooth although, as expected from a budget post, felt a bit slow at times.

 The lever is shaped to fit on the top of your bar near the stem.
 The shaping of the 31.8mm clamp means that it neatly fits over your cables, something that is particularly useful if you run narrower bars.